 Nature Educators

-Nature Educators lead school field trips for elementary-age students to introduce them to ecology and the importance of trees through fun, hands-on activities.
+Nature Educators introduce youth and families to ecology and the importance of trees through fun, hands-on activities at a variety of drop-in programs.
 Volunteers gain valuable experience working with children and teaching environmental education in an outdoor setting.
-A minimum hourly commitment is requested during the spring and fall field trip seasons; ongoing training is provided.

 Tree Time!
 Volunteers